animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 <p class="note"><strong>Note</strong>: The example above can be simplified even further by
 eliminating the <code>cache-ref</code> attribute if the GemFire cache is defined under the default name,
 <code>gemfireCache</code>.
-As with the other Spring Data for GemFire namespace
+As with the other Spring Data for VMware GemFire namespace
 elements, if the cache bean name is not configured, the aforementioned naming convention will be used.
 Additionally, the transaction manager name is "gemfireTransactionManager" if not explicitly specified.</p>